Assisted Living

 There are several options for tax-deferred savings, the most common being an IRA.
 An IRA is an individual retirement account that allows you to set aside money for retirement and take advantage of tax benefits.

-With a traditional IRA, you contribute pre-tax dollars, and your withdrawals in retirement are taxed as ordinary income.
-With a Roth IRA, you contribute post-tax dollars, and your retirement withdrawal is tax-free.
+With a traditional IRA, you contribute pre-tax dollars, and your retirement withdrawals are taxed as ordinary income.
+With a Roth IRA, you contribute post-tax dollars, and your retirement withdrawals are tax-free.

 You can also use an IRA to purchase a guaranteed retirement income (Fidelity).